Job Title and Responsibilities

 Principle supervisor of 6 PhD students, and secondary supervisor for 7 PhD students

-My early years were spent in my hometown of West Bromwich in the West Midlands, where I harboured misplaced desires to become a professional footballer.
-Being part of a school football team that didn't win a single match in five competitive seasons taught me a lot about the psychology of dealing with failure(!)
-I began my academic journey here at Staffordshire University as an undergraduate in Sports Studies.
+I began my academic studies here at Staffordshire University as an undergraduate in Sports Studies.
 I graduated in 2007 and immediately moved onto the distance learning MSc in Applied Sport and Exercise Psychology here at Staffordshire University, allowing me to work full-time in the insurance industry.
-At this time I also completed courses on person-centred counselling and Rational Emotive Behaviour Therapy (REBT), which has informed much of my work to date.
-I graduated from my MSc in 2010 and moved straight on to studying for my PhD, supervised by Professor Marc Jones.
+At this time, I also completed courses on person-centred counselling and Rational Emotive Behaviour Therapy (REBT), which has informed much of my work to date.
+I graduated from my MSc in 2010 and moved straight on to studying for my PhD, under Professor Marc Jones.
+On completion of my PhD in 2013 I was awarded the British Psychological Society (BPS) Division of Sport and Exercise Psychology (DSEP) PhD Thesis of the year award

 Distinction in Post Graduate Certificate in Research Supervision, January – July 2014